-Admission information to apply Fall 2016, for the 2017-18 academic year.
+Admissions information for Fall 2019.
 (Note: There are no comparable informational sheets for other Areas of the Psychology Department.)

-Central to our philosophy of research training is the notion that Clinical Science graduate students should be involved in the process of learning about research during all years of their residence in our program.
+This provides additional information about the Clinical Science Program’s philosophy of research training.
+Central to our philosophy of research training is the notion that Clinical Science Program graduate students should be involved in the process of learning about research during all years of their residence in our program.
 To facilitate research experience, each student is invited to join a faculty member’s research group upon admission.
 This mentorship provides new students with the opportunity to learn about the faculty member’s research area from close contact with the faculty member and his or her students.
 Although most students maintain that relationship beyond the first year, there is flexibility in choosing a research mentor and establishing other research relationships as one progresses through the program.

 We strongly advise that you read the research descriptions of faculty posted on the website before completing your application.
-The following Clinical Science professors are considering the mentorship of new students in Fall 2017:
+The following professors will be admitting new students for Fall 2019.

-For Fall of 2016, the committee reviewed 321 applicants to form an incoming class of 8.
+For Fall of 2018, the committee reviewed 357 applicants to form an incoming class of 5.
 As with any graduate program, test scores and GPAs are considered.
-The average Graduate Record Exam (GRE) scores and cumulative GPAs of students starting the program August 2016:

 NOTE: Because of the large number of applicants we are not able to answer individual inquires after the application deadline.
 Please be assured that you will hear from us about the status of your application as soon as decisions have been made.